 Minors who are arrested for drunken driving in Katy, TX, are charged with DUI offenses.
 Besides penalties, offenders may also face license suspension for up to 12 months.
 Hence, it is recommended you contact your Katy car accident lawyer immediately if you are arrested for DUI or DWI.

 Car accident lawyers may find it challenging to get to an acquittal if you fail your breathalyzer and drugs tests.
-However, the lawyer may be able to get you a “plea bargain.”
+However, an expert santa maria car accident lawyer may be able to get you a “plea bargain.”

 Rash driving or reckless driving claims several lives every year.
 You may be charged a fine of up to $200 and up to 30 days jail time if convicted of the offense.
 The intensity of the punishment will escalate if there is a police chase involved.
 This accident is considered a traffic misdemeanor as per Katy, TX, laws.